PraNavKumAr01/ChotuGPT/README.md

 # ChotuGPT
-I have implemented the Transformer architecture from scratch.
-The decoder model implemented in this repository is responsible for generating text based on its training.
+This repository has the implementation of the Transformer architecture from scratch.
+The decoder only model implemented in this repository is responsible for generating text based on its training.
 This is how it works

 <img src="https://github.com/PraNavKumAr01/ChotuGPT/blob/main/transformer.jpeg" width="500" height="500">